Last Updated: December 15, 2024

 Records: There are four types of records in Microsoft Project: Project, Task, Resource, and Assignment.
 Microsoft Project is more a database than a spreadsheet, even though it has spreadsheet characteristics.
 If you are using Project Server, your project plan will reside in a SQL relational database.

 Views: Views are a way to look at the four types of records in Microsoft Project.
 When working with a project in Microsoft Project, you always view records in one of 17 different views (examples for each view below).
 Several views are highly customizable, and most are printable.
-There is one Gantt View “type,” but you could have 100 different Gantt Chart views, all with different characteristics.
+There is one Gantt View “type,” but you could have 100 different Gantt Chart views, all with other characteristics.

 Fields: There are eight different types of fields in Microsoft Project, and the same naming conventions are often used across all of the different types of fields.
 For instance, the field label Work is used across all eight types of fields, and the only way to interpret the Work data you are seeing on your screen is to understand what records you are viewing in a particular view.
 In the Validating Constraints view, Project and Task records are viewed, so two different Work fields are used.
 One is a Project Work field used with the Project Summary Task, and the other is the Task Work field.